 On average, guests spend around two hours inside the park.
 After you enter the Zoo during your reserved one-hour entry time, you may stay as long as you like; the Zoo closes at 4:30 pm.

 Can I buy a ticket over the phone?

 To reserve a time slot over the phone, please call us at (757) 441-2374, ext.
 0.

 Are discounts or coupons available online for admissions reservations?

-We are unable to accept coupons or honor admissions discounts at this time for online ticket reservations so we can manage the park capacity with advanced reservations.
+We are unable to accept coupons or honor some admissions discounts at this time for online ticket reservations so we can manage the park capacity with advanced reservations.
 For individuals with ADA-recognized disabilities and companions, please call us to reserve tickets.

 I can no longer attend during the time slot I reserved.
 Can I get a refund?

 To make changes to your reservations, please call us at (757) 441-2374, ext.
 0.